Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Jaguars stats and trends

+- The Jaguars have covered the spread once this season when underdogs by 3.5 points or more (in four chances).

-- Jacksonville's games this season have gone over the point total two times in six opportunities (33.3%).
+- Jacksonville's games this year have hit the over on two of six set point totals (33.3%).

 - The Jaguars rack up 58.7 fewer yards per game (356.0) than the Seahawks give up (414.7).